 2. Day Pack (25 - 40 L) with:

 Layering is best for managing body temperature.
 We need to stay cool on the climb, and warm on the descent.
 Guests often over dress for the climb.
 Avoid bulky, insulated outer layers.

 Skis (fat - minimum 100mm at waist) with AT or telemark touring bindings (inserts are not suitable) or split board, poles, boots, skins, ski clothing.
 Be sure to give new equipment a test run prior to your trip.

 BOOTS, boots, boots!
 Foot comfort is priority 1.
 Be sure you have comfortable touring boots.
 New boots should be used and broken in prior to your trip.
 If you are renting bring along your alpine boots in case.

 Any questions about gear feel free to contact us at the office.

 Guests bring their own digital avalanche transceiver, avalanche probe, shovel, and pack.
 We do have 5 sets of safety gear at the lodge available for guests to use at no charge – just reserve in advance.
-You can also rent gear at True Outdoors in Kamloops or Vernon, or Skookum in Revelstoke.
+You can also rent gear at True Outdoors in Kamloops or Skookum in Revelstoke.